Do you have any other impending business to attend to right now?

 One day, we’d wake up feeling upbeat and hopeful.

 Next day we’d face the onslaught of “what ifs” all over again.

 We fight through days against emotional ups and downs.

-If you’re like me, there will come a point you feel sick and tired of them.
+If you’re like me, there will come a point where you feel sick and tired of them.

-I was exhausted from the rollercoaster of darned emotions.
+I was exhausted from the rollercoaster of damned emotions.

 So while recovering from minor surgery, I made a resolution to remove them from my life completely.